aldrin-lim/react-twitter/README.md

 meteor run --settings local.json
 ```

 - By default, Meteor will use port `3000`.
-To view the running app go to : `localhost:3000` on your browser.
+To view the running app go to : `localhost:3000`